Skip to main content

 Acting head

-Since 2023 Caroline Stamos, Acting Head
+Since 2023, Caroline Stamos, acting head.

 Entrance

+There’s a window of opportunity.
+The school’s troubles some years back resulted in a drop in the roll.
+The school is seeing a steady flow of referrals again, but for the moment there are spaces in classrooms and boarding houses.
 Applying involves sending in your child’s paperwork for an initial screening.
 The school understands that pupils coming from the independent mainstream sector may not have the same paper trail, so the registrar and SENCo will liaise with families in these circumstances to gather information.
 If all looks promising at that point, the child is invited in for a four day taster process, to check whether they are likely to thrive at the school, and sit well with the other pupils.
-Head is trying...
+Head is trying to avoid being proscriptive about...

 Subscribe now for instant access to read The Good Schools Guide review.